AlanIsaacV/dotcli/README.md

 2. Original file is removed
 3. Symlink is created from original location to module file
 4. Configuration is updated automatically

+### Export Mode
+Perfect for when software is already installed and you just want to apply your configurations:
+1. Press `x` to enable export mode
+2. Select modules with `Space`
+3. Press `Enter` to install only dotfiles (skips packages and commands)

 ### Path Expansion
 The system supports various path formats: